 17. You Should Plan Always Ahead

 Once you find a position, it’s essential to continue developing your brand.
 Be sure to deliver high-quality work and collaborate with other team members consistently.
 Interact with all employees with a high level of professionalism.
 At the same time, you should understand and promote the company’s motivations.

 While you may decide to stay at the first in-house position you land, you should also consider your future career goals.
 Do you want to move up the organization’s hierarchy?
 Perhaps you want to achieve a specific base salary?
 On the other hand, some litigators may decide to move to a business or sector entirely.

 The switch from a law firm or private practice to in-house counsel can be a challenging one.
 To make it out in one piece, it’s vital to manage your expectations and frustrations.
-Some litigators are lucky, able to land an in-house position in little time.
+Some litigators are lucky, able to land an in-house position in less time.
 Others search for the right role for years.
-Even if you land interviews and job offers, it may take time to find something that fits your skillset.
+Even if you land interviews and job offers, it may take time to find something that fits your skill set.

 Take an active and targeted approach to your job search by following the advice above.
 If an opportunity comes along, research the value it will bring before you make a decision.

 In-house Counsel experience is an excellent way to become a well-rounded and savvy litigator.
 Some companies hire lawyers with less than five years of experience, while others pick graduates directly from law school.
 Keep these things in mind during your job search.

 Making the move from private practice to in-house counsel can be a time-consuming process.
 However, if you’re proactive during the transition and keep the above advice in mind, you can identify and attain the right position.